 Step 7: Create Video on Demand (VoD) packages

-Even though you finished your event your job isn’t over just yet.
-Saving the live video to convert them into VoD packages will let you keep track of all your events. .
-The videos can then be viewed at your audiences convenience.
-It will also be easy for your viewers to watch the streams over again in case they missed something or their a new follower.
+Saving the live video to convert them into VoD packages allows you to keep track of all your events.
+After the event, audiences can view the VOD content at their convenience if you make it available.
+This also make is possible for your viewers to watch the streams again, in case they missed something or they’re a new follower.

-It’s a very easy process with an encoder and streaming service platform.
+Creating VOD packages is very easy process with an encoder and streaming online video platform.
 While live streaming in the encoder, save it to your hard drive.
-Then using a platform like DaCast you can upload the video and it will be converted in a VoD where you can then embed it in to your website.
+Then, using a platform like DaCast, you can upload the video and it will be converted in a VoD where you can then embed it in to your website.
 You can also create packages if you have lots of videos at your disposal.

-A professional streaming service will be key to setting up and running a successful live stream.
-Bandwidth, a real CDN and tons of features are all important reasons for using a streaming service platform.
+A professional streaming service is key to setting up and running a successful live stream.
+Bandwidth, a top-tier global CDN and lots of customizable features are all important reasons for using a streaming service platform.
 Don’t forget, testing your equipment multiple times is a must!
 Create ways to get the audience engaged and give feedback on your broadcasts.